Security shouldn't be a black box

 You choose one of three security levels that controls how clients access their portal.
 New accounts start at Strict by default - you can opt down if your work doesn't require it:

-- Standard — all link types available: permanent links (no expiry), one-time links (single-use, 7-day window), and email magic links.
+• Relaxed - all link types available: permanent links (no expiry), one-time links (single-use, 7-day window), and email magic links.
 Right for everyday client work where strict access control is not needed.
-You can still send a one-time or email link whenever a specific exchange calls for it — Standard doesn't limit your options, it just leaves all of them open.
+You can still send a one-time or email link whenever a specific exchange calls for it - Relaxed doesn't limit your options, it just leaves all of them open.

 In all three cases: clients don't create accounts or set passwords.
 After verifying by email, their browser is remembered for 90 days (device token) so they don't re-authenticate on the same device.
 The access token (if used) is exchanged for a session cookie on first visit and removed from the URL, protecting it from browser history and referrer headers.
 You can revoke a client's access at any time - immediately invalidates their token and any active portal sessions.